-When an infestation occurs, pet owners commonly turn to cat flea collars as a quick and easy way to control these small, biting parasites.
+Using cat flea collars to control an infestation is a quick and easy way to control these small, biting parasites.

 Since fleas are only about 1-2 mm long, they're nearly impossible to see and chances are you won't notice them until you have a full infestation.